Skip to main content

 Using SpeedGrader in Canvas

-Assess at the same time
+Several teachers can assess at the same time

-Co-assessment risks deleting others notes
+Co-assessment with rubrics risks deleting others notes

 Only one teacher at a time should manage a student’s rubric in an assignment, otherwise you risk overwriting the content.
 When you edit and save a rubric, your colleagues must reload the page to see the updated rubric.
 The one writing in a rubric, without first updating the page, will delete everyone else’s notes in the rubric since they are saving an old version of the rubric.